oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Procedure 5.2.
 Preparing USB Installation Media Using livecd-iso-to-disk**

-1. Run the following command to ensure you have the latest version of the Red Hat Enterprise Virtualization Hypervisor disk image:
+1. Run the following command to ensure you have the latest version of oVirt Node disk image:
         # yum update rhev-hypervisor6

 2. Use the **livecd-iso-to-disk** utility to write the disk image to a USB storage device.